CLEPyLadies/gamesweigart/README.md

 A deep dive on hangman2.py is available on his website, as well.
 We suggest starting with [the deep dive on hangman.py first](http://inventwithpython.com/invent4thed/chapter8.html).

 The [entire book that these resources came from](https://nostarch.com/inventwithpython) is available in print (for a reasonable price) or online (for free).
 Al is great!
+He makes amazing resources available for free to the community & is super supportive.
+You can [support him here](http://inventwithpython.com/#donate) if you choose!